 Virginia’s current contract is with one of the three nationally known credit card companies, which many vendors may already accept.

 SWaM stands for Small, Women, and Minority.
 It refers to certain "small" businesses that meet specific ownership criteria.
-The Department of Minority Business Enterprise defines a SWaM business as follows:“An independently owned and operated business which, together with affiliates, has 250 or fewer employees, or average annual gross receipts of $10 million or less averaged over the previous three years.”
+The Department of Small Business and Minority Diversity defines a SWaM business as follows:“An independently owned and operated business which, together with affiliates, has 250 or fewer employees, or average annual gross receipts of $10 million or less averaged over the previous three years.”

-What that really means is that more than 90% of businesses in the Commonwealth are small businesses eligible for certification by DMBE.
+What that really means is that more than 90% of businesses in the Commonwealth are small businesses eligible for certification by SBSD.

 All agencies set goals for how much of its discretionary dollars should be spent with SWaM businesses.
-DPOR's goal is to spend 50% of its discretionary funds with DMBE-certified SWaM businesses, and purchases up to $50,000 are set aside for DMBE-certified small businesses.
+DPOR's goal is to spend 50% of its discretionary funds with SBSD-certified SWaM businesses, and purchases up to $50,000 are set aside for SBSD-certified small businesses.

-DMBE offers an on-line application for all companies beginning the certification process.
-For more information on the benefits of becoming a DMBE-certified SWaM business, certification requirements, and the application process, visit the DMBE website or call 1-800-223-0671 or (804) 786-6585.
+SBSD offers an on-line application for all companies beginning the certification process.
+For more information on the benefits of becoming a SBSD-certified SWaM business, certification requirements, and the application process, visit the SBSD website or call 1-800-223-0671 or (804) 786-6585.

 please contact us in writing or via telephone and we will work with you to make the information available.